liferay/liferay-mobile-sdk/ios/README.md

 setter for this property and it's not possible to set from the SDK.
 This will be fixed in future portal versions.

-If you have a custom `OrderByComparator` which have a setter for ascending you can do:
+However, if you have a custom `OrderByComparator` that has a setter for ascending you can do:

 ```objective-c
 NSString *className = @"com.example.MyOrderByComparator";